 |Hispanic or Latino||2,128|

-Students from other countries are interested in Civil Eng, too.
+Civil Eng appeals to people across the globe.
 About 10.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia